Severe Weather Statement issued for Anne Arundel by NWS - NewsBreak

 Severe Weather Statement issued for Anne Arundel by NWS

-Effective: 2021-08-10 18:58:00 EDT Expires: 2021-08-10 19:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Anne Arundel A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM EDT FOR SOUTH CENTRAL ANNE ARUNDEL COUNTY At 658 PM EDT, a severe thunderstorm was located near Deale, moving east at 15 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2021-08-09 18:33:00 EDT Expires: 2021-08-09 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with this storm.
+Move indoors immediately.
+Lightning is one of nature`s leading killers.
+Remember, if you can hear thunder, you are close enough to be struck by lightning.
+Target Area: Anne Arundel A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR SOUTHEASTERN ANNE ARUNDEL COUNTY At 633 PM EDT, a severe thunderstorm was located over Shady Side, and is nearly stationary.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
 Unsecured light objects may become projectiles.
-Locations impacted include Mayo, Shady Side, Deale, Rhode River, Galesville, Friendship, Harwood, West River, Tracys Landing and Lothian.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Mayo, Shady Side, Deale, Rhode River, Galesville, West River and Lothian.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0